rudrajyotiroy/Lift_Controller/doc/issue_tracker.md

 1. What if multiple lifts?
 But each lift has own individual controller that cannot be modified.
 Permitted to add additional logic but no change in existing SCAN-LOOK logic.
 2. What if someone wants to cancel a request?
+Changed OR to XOR for disable request support.
+What changes in TB?